Pan-Netherlands: Post-Dutch revolt

 At the beginning of the Eighty Years' War the Netherlandic rebels sought to liberate all regions (see Union of Brussels) but were unsuccessful.
 This ideal to "free" additional parts of the Low Countries was prominent in the region until the late 17th century.
 In 1790, the prime minister of the short-lived United Belgian States (which roughly encompassed present-day Belgium) Henri van der Noot proposed to reunite with the Dutch.
 Partly because of this, the Low Countries were united by William I as the United Kingdom of the Netherlands, which in fact encompasses the territory that the Pan-Netherlands movement strives for.
 Additionally, King William even claimed the Rhineland for some time.
 This united kingdom ended in 1830, with the Belgian Revolution, but left behind an Orangist movement, which sought re-attachment to the north.
 The movement organized local committees and enjoyed limited success at the municipal level.
 In the 1860s, another union proposal was made from the Belgian side by the then Prime Minister, this time for a confederation, but this was rejected.

 During the early days of the Belgian state, the progressive and Flemish-minded Belgian-Walloon Lucien Jottrand as well as early Socialist, Cesar De Paepe put forward the idea.
 In 1857, Belgium had Pan-Netherlandic organisations, such as the progressive liberal Vlamingen Vooruit, which eldmembers who proposed a Belgo-Dutch federation.
 The ideal also held an important role in early Socialism in the Benelux region and its Proletarian Internationalism.
 Before the First World War and during the interwar period, Belgium in particular also had a number of less relevant Pan-Netherlandic groups such as the Verbond der Lage Landen.
-Between 1934 and 1940, Joris van Severen's Fascist Verdinaso was the piggest ropagandist of the Pan-Netherlands ideal.
+Between 1934 and 1940, Joris van Severen's Fascist Verdinaso was the biggest propagandist of the Pan-Netherlands ideal.
 (Right-wing) Pan-Netherlandic circles often represent themselves with the Prince's Flag or the Burgundian Cross.